 Source: Council for Community and Economic Research (C2ER), Cost of Living Index, Q3 2020 (Data based on a survey of 277 urban areas, published October 2020).

 *Metro areas represented by most dominant urban area.
-Riverside, California is among the 20 most populous metros, but did not submit COLI data.
+Riverside, California is among the 20 most populous MSAs, but did not submit COLI data.

-The C2ER Cost of Living Index for the first quarter of ’20 shows Houston has the third lowest cost of living among the nation’s 20 most populous metropolitan areas.
-Houston’s overall after-taxes living costs are 4.4 percent below the average for all 257 urban areas participating in the survey.
+The C2ER Cost of Living Index for Q3/20 reveals that Houston has the second lowest cost of living among the nation’s 20 most populous metropolitan areas.
+Houston’s overall after-taxes living costs are 4.2 percent below the average for all 277 urban areas participating in the survey.

-Among the nation’s 20 most populous metro areas, Houston’s housing costs are 49.1 percent below the average, and its overall costs are 24.1 percent below the average for this group.
-Excluding the two most expensive housing markets — New York and San Francisco — which tend to skew the average, Houston’s costs remain lower than the majority, with housing costs at 36.8 percent below and overall costs at 16.7 percent below the major metro average.
+Among the nation’s 20 most populous metro areas, Houston’s housing costs are 51.2 percent below the average and 11.5 percent below the average for all U.S. metros.
+Excluding the two most expensive housing markets, New York and San Francisco — which tend to skew the average, Houston’s costs remain lower than the majority, with housing costs at 40.4 percent below the major metro average.

 Houston is the 2nd most affordable among the nation's 20 biggest metros

 Review the latest information on home sales in the Houston region.

 Review the latest data on jobs in the Houston region.